 - Take old time photos or get a caricature– there are two photo booths where you can dress up and take old time photos.
 There is one upstairs that is a bit classier, and also a bit more expensive.
 There is also one in the basement area that is a Mexican-jail theme.
 Both are fun, and a good souvenir memory of your visit.
 There is also a caricature artists by the gift shop/piñata/puppet show/cave area, and the artists are super high quality.

 - The arcade.
 I freaking love the arcade.
 Love it!
 It’s the reason I love to visit Casa Bonita- seriously.
 I love Skee Ball, and they have 12 machines.
 However- be warned.
-The arcade hasn’t been updated probably since I was a kid.
-It’s in the upper corner of the restaurant and it is hotter than hell inside.
+The arcade hasn’t been updated in probably 30 years- they still have the Feed Big Bertha Game!
+The arcade at Casa Bonita is located in the upper corner of the restaurant and it is hotter than hell inside.
 The games don’t always work, the tickets don’t always come out of the machines, and the prizes for the tickets are crappy at best.
 Oh, and it’s filthy!
 That being said, if you go with low expectations, you will be pleasantly surprised!
 You can buy tokens for your waiter or at a stand near the arcade, it’s 60 tokens for $10.
 If I’m at Casa Bonita, you can find me dunking 60 tokens into the Skee Ball machines- one after the other until they are gone.
 I know it’s been a successful visit when I wake up with a sore arm the next day.
 Insider’s tip: if you have young children, save 5 or so tokens for the exit, as there are ride-on machines that only take tokens.

 - Black Bart’s Cave.
 The cave is perfect for 5-12 year olds.
 It’s super dark, and meant to be scary.
 As an adult, I can hardly believe it is scary, but as a young kid, it was terrifying.
 Kids from about 5 and up can understand that the cave in’t real- and there are often bands of older kids running wild through the cave while their parents sip cocktails by the pool.
 I wouldn’t recommend Black Bart’s Cave for young kids- it’s too scary.